statelyai/blog/README.md

 4. Save your file to live refresh the local server and preview your post at [http://localhost:3000/](http://localhost:3000/).
 If your changes aren”t visible, you may need to stop and restart the local server to trigger a rebuild:<br/>
    `$ ^C`<br/>
    `$ yarn dev`
-5. Commit and push your Git branch to the eng-blog repository:<br/>
+5. Commit and push your Git branch to the blog repository:<br/>
    `$ git commit -am "Add new blog post"`<br/>
    `$ git push origin my-blog-post-branch-name`
-6. [Create a pull request on GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for your Git branch to the eng-blog repository to request that the post is published to the live site.
+6. [Create a pull request on GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for your Git branch to the blog repository to request that the post is published to the live site.

 ### Edit existing post